Trout Pond: History

 Trout Pond was created by a sinkhole that filled with water from a series of mountain streams running off Long Mountain (3,130 ft).
 Much of the region surrounding Trout Pond lies on layers of limestone that have been slowly eroded away by rainfall, causing conical holes to open up within the ground.
 Many of these sinkholes grow quite large with significant depths like Trout Pond, but because of its unique location, it had, until recently, been able to maintain a permanent status as a pond.
 In July 2002, Forest Service officials suspected that a shift in the limestone cavern underneath the sinkhole had caused the water level to drop.
 Within a month, it had drained almost dry.
 It has regenerated several times since then, during long spells of wet weather, but as soon as the rains stop it empties again.

 Geology

 Trout Pond and its sinkhole are karst features.
-They are underlain by strata of Tonoloway Limestone and the Helderberg Formation.
+They are underlain by strata of Tonoloway Limestone and the Helderberg Group.

 TPRA

 The facilities of the Trout Pond Recreation Area were constructed in the late 1970s.
-This National Forest campground has a designated swimming area, easy lakeside trails, a children's playground and 50 campsites.
+This National Forest campground has a designated swimming area, easy lakeside trails, and 50 campsites.
 The normal operating season is early May through the last Monday in October.

 Trout Pond has long been stocked with trout, hence its current name.
 This was discontinued for a time, however, due to erosion of the banks caused by fishermen.

+The Trout Pond Recreation Area Camping and Hiking Guide, the Great North Mountain Trail Guide, the Rockcliff Lake Stocking Schedule, and the Rockcliff Lake Sport Fish Identification can be found on Trout Pond WV - All of the Info on My Favorite Place.